What is an ERN (PAYE Reference Number) and why do I need it?

 When do I need my ERN?

-• In correspondence with HMRC about income tax and national insurance.
+• In correspondence with HMRC about income tax and National Insurance.

-Your ERN is not to be confused with your …
+Your ERN shouldn't be confused with your:

 • Unique taxpayer reference (UTR), issued by HMRC to self-employed people and consisting of 10 digits.
 Used when dealing with affairs such as tax returns, tax refunds etc. In partnerships, each partner needs their own UTR.
-Read more about UTRs

 Where can I find my ERN?